jmkng/zenin/README.md

 ### Troubleshooting

-Error: "make sure plugins directory exists and is accessible"
+Error: "make sure <plugins|themes> directory exists and is accessible"

 If the host path of a bind mount does not exist when you pass it to the container, Docker will [create](https://docs.docker.com/engine/storage/bind-mounts/#syntax) it and it may be owned by root.
 Ensure the directory exists before starting the container.